 - Yes.
-Students working with a program involving children as a volunteer or an employee, must have a standard background check, not a limited check, available from HireRight or Backgroundchecks.com.
+Students working with a program involving children as a volunteer or an employee must have a standard background check (not a limited check) available from HireRight.

 Will volunteers need background checks?

 - Yes.
 Volunteers working with children must have a standard background check completed.
-The only exception is for program that have received approval to operate under the "large, occasional events and performances" program standards.
-For more information on this type of program please check here: PIC Program Types
+The only exception is for programs that have received approval to operate under the “large, occasional events and performances” program standards.
+More information about this type of program is available here.

 I have international students or individuals participating in my program involving children, do I need to run background checks on them?

 - If the person has been in the U.S. for a year or more, a background check is required.
-A background check should be ran on the person's current U.S. address.
+A background check should be run on the person’s current U.S. address.